 This may sound discouraging, but don’t completely despair; we are always looking for students with research and career interests that match our own and we are happy to receive inquiries about graduate opportunities in the lab.
 Here we have provided you with information that should help you prepare an informative packet that will allow us to evaluate your academic and work history, your ability to write, and your ability to think like a scientist, from asking relevant questions to formulating interesting hypotheses to coming up with the means to effectively test those hypotheses.
 The suggestions below are independent of any formal application you might submit to the OSU Graduate School.
 Please note that it is not necessary for you to formally apply prior to first contacting us.
 In fact we encourage you not to apply until you are reasonably confident that you will be attending OSU.

 If you are interested in pursuing a graduate degree in the Heppell Lab, when you first contact us please send:

-- A short cover letter that outlines your research interests, personal background, and career goals.
+- A short cover letter that outlines your research interests, personal background, research experiences, and career goals.
 You should also include information as to why you want to specifically work in the Heppell lab.
 If you are inquiring about a PhD program or post-doc opportunity, please include specifics about your Masters or PhD research, including PDFs of any publications

 - A complete resume or curriculum vitae